ljia/nvbc_booking/README.md

 ```bash
 pip install -r requirements.txt
 ```
-5. Please download [ChromeDriver](https://chromedriver.chromium.org/downloads) for your OS and put it in the same directory where python executable resides.
+5. Download [ChromeDriver](https://chromedriver.chromium.org/downloads) for your OS
+and put it in the same directory where Python executable resides.
 **Note**: Please make sure to download the right version for your browser.

 ## Run Script